varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 ````

 #### Strangles
 A [strangle](https://www.investopedia.com/terms/s/strangle.asp) position is a _neutral strategy_ constructed by simultaneously buying and selling a put and a call option on the same underlying asset `XYZ`, with the same expiration but with _different_ strike prices.
 Depending upon the choice of the strike prices and whether an investor buys or sells both legs, a [strangle](https://www.investopedia.com/terms/s/strangle.asp) can be initiated as a credit or debit and can potentially have undefined profit or loss.
-Unlike directional strategies such as {ref}`content:references:option-contracts-vertical-spread`, a [strangle](https://www.investopedia.com/terms/s/strangle.asp) is a _neutral_ position; an investor holding a [strangle](https://www.investopedia.com/terms/s/strangle.asp) profits if the share price of `XYZ` moves up, down or potentially zero depending upon the construction of the strangle.
+Unlike directional strategies such as {ref}`content:references:option-contracts-vertical-spread`, a [strangle](https://www.investopedia.com/terms/s/strangle.asp) is a _neutral_ position; an investor holding a [strangle](https://www.investopedia.com/terms/s/strangle.asp) profits if the share price of `XYZ` moves between the strike prices of the strangle.

 ````{prf:definition} Profit of a Strangle
 :label: defn-PL-put-contract-strangle